What regulations regulate the use of halogen-free cables?

 Added: Tuesday, 3/29/2022

-The fire resistance of construction products used in them has a key impact on the level of fire safety of buildings.
-For this reason, the European Commission has introduced regulations common to the entire EU, unifying, among other things, the classification of electric cables and wires.
-As a result of these regulations, the use of PVC plastics is being abandoned and replaced with halogen-free materials.
-If you design electrical installations or are responsible for their implementation, be sure to read our guide on fire safety for cables and wires!
+The fire resistance of the construction products used in buildings has a key impact on the level of fire safety.
+For this reason, the European Commission has introduced common regulations for the entire EU, unifying, among other things, the classification of electrical cables and wires.
+As a result of these regulations, the use of PVC materials is being abandoned, replacing them with halogen-free materials.
+If you design electrical installations or are responsible for their implementation, be sure to read our guide on fire safety in relation to cables and wires!

-• what regulations regulate the use of halogen-free cables,
+• what regulations govern the use of halogen-free cables,

 • what markings are used on halogen-free cables,

-• in which installations halogen-free cables are used.
+• in what installations halogen-free cables are used.

 Check out halogen-free cables at Onninen